 - some medication.

-For people with asthma or a history of asthma, thunderstorm asthma can be sudden, serious and even life threatening.
+For people with current or past asthma or seasonal hayfever, thunderstorm asthma can be sudden, serious and even life threatening.
 Having good control of your asthma can help reduce your risk of thunderstorm asthma.

 If you’ve ever had asthma, talk to your GP about what you can do to help protect yourself from the risk of thunderstorm asthma this pollen season.